dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 A string literal is a sequence of characters surrounded by double quotation marks (`"`).

-Use a string literal as an initial value for a constant or variable:
+Use a string literal as an initial value for a constant or variable.

 ```swift
 let someString = "Some string literal value"